-We could talk about the historical reality of the resurrection from all of those facets, and frankly, it's very important to understand that Jesus actually rose from the dead.
-That there was a man named Jesus, who was God in human flesh, who came into this world, lived and died by being crucified, and rose from the dead.
+We could talk about the historical reality of the resurrection from all of those facets, and frankly, it's very important to understand that Jesus actually rose from the dead; that there was a man named Jesus, who was God in human flesh, who came into this world, lived and died by being crucified, rose from the dead.
 That is critical to Christian faith.
-That is critical to every soul in the world because the Bible says in Romans 10:9 that if you "Confess with your mouth Jesus as Lord and believe in your heart that God raised Him from the dead you shall be saved."
-To be saved from Hell, to be saved from the judgment of sin, the penalty of sin.
-To be saved from eternal remorse and punishment, one must believe that God raised Jesus Christ from the dead and confess Jesus as Lord.
+That is critical to every soul in the world, because the Bible says in Romans 10:9 that if you "confess with your mouth Jesus as Lord and believe in your heart that God raised Him from the dead you shall be saved."
+To be saved from Hell, to be saved from the judgment of sin, the penalty of sin, to be saved from eternal remorse and punishment, one must believe that God raised Jesus Christ from the dead and confess Jesus as Lord.

 But this morning I want to do something different.
-I want to look at the resurrection not in its historical reality, but in its spiritual significance.
-It's spiritual significance.
+I want to look at the resurrection, not in its historical reality, but in its spiritual significance, its spiritual significance.
 I want to talk about the resurrection not so much as how it related to Jesus Christ, but as to how it relates to us, to you and to me.
 It is in a very real sense not just a historical event that happened 2,000 years ago, it is a present reality that is happening again and again, spiritually speaking, to many people.
-It has happened to us.
+It has happened to most of us.
 There is a spiritual significance in the resurrection that must be understood.

-Now, when I say that we as Christians are joined with Christ in His death and resurrection, I am not talking about something ethereal, I am not talking about something mystical, I am not talking about some fantasy of some kind, I am talking about something that is factual, that is historical, but has implications that are spiritual for every one of us.
-And we are going to see what that involves as we look at Romans 6.
+Now, when I say that we as Christians are joined with Christ in His death and resurrection, I’m not talking about something ethereal, I’m not talking about something mystical, I’m not talking about some fantasy of some kind, I’m talking about something that is factual, that is historical, but has implications that are spiritual for every one of us.
+And we are going to see what that involves as we look at Romans chapter 6.
 Now there's a principle that I want to just begin with in the middle of verse 2, I wish we had time to go back and set it all up but we don't.

-And so it's against that backdrop, that Paul writes chapter six.
-Because people are going to accuse him of preaching a message of liberty, a message of license, a message that leads to abuse, a message that leads to free wheeling sinfulness knowing it's all going to be covered.
+And so it's against that backdrop that Paul writes chapter 6.
+Because people are going to accuse him of preaching a message of liberty, a message of license, a message that leads to abuse, a message that leads to free-wheeling sinfulness knowing it's all going to be covered.
 He has an answer for that.
-His answer for is this in verse two.
+His answer for is this in verse 2.
 "How shall we who died to sin still live in it?"
-His point is this; our life is not going to be the same.
+His point is this.
+Our life is not going to be the same.
 We're not going to go on living in sin because we've been saved by grace.
 Why?
 Because we have died, we have died to sin.
 Something has happened to us.
 Our salvation is not just a declaration from God, although it is a declaration, it's not just that.
-It's not just God saying "O.K.
-I'll forgive your sin because you believe in Me and My Son."
+It's not just God saying "OK, I'll forgive your sin because you believe in Me and My Son."
 It's not just God saying "I have granted you My Son's righteousness, I have clothed you in the righteousness of Jesus Christ, I have put His righteousness on you because of your faith."
 It's not just a declaration of that.
-It's not that God has just imputed to us righteousness.
+It's not the...that God has just imputed to us righteousness.
 There's something else here.
-That imputed righteousness, the fact that He puts Christ's righteousness to our account, is certainly true and that's been His discussion in chapter five.
-But in chapter six He goes beyond that and he says salvation is not just forensic; it's not just a court declaration, it's not just God saying you're not guilty, it's also a transformation so what you are in position before God you are in reality.
-And that takes place, verse two says, through a death.
+That imputed righteousness, the fact that He puts Christ's righteousness to our account, is certainly true and that's been His discussion in chapter 5.
+But in chapter 6 He goes beyond that and he says salvation is not just forensic; it's not just a court declaration, it's not just God saying you're not guilty, it's also a transformation so that what you are in position before God you are in reality.
+And that takes place, verse 2 says, through a death.
 When a person comes to Christ there's a death that takes place.
-And He says it's dying to sin.
-Now this is not describing a process, this is not describing a state of being; it is describing a historical event.
-When you were saved you died, when you committed your life to Christ you died.
+And He says it's...it’s dying to sin.
+Now this is not describing a process.
+This is not describing a state of being; it is describing an historical event.
+When you were saved you died.
+When you committed your life to Christ you died.
 There was an event with finality that took place.
 So no longer are you living in the same sphere.